How to Choose Medical School Letters of Recommendation Writers

 While it can be enticing to choose someone who has excellent prestige, don’t do this at the expense of getting a strong letter.
 If the writer doesn’t know you, how can they authentically speak to your strengths?
 Proving that a big name in medicine knows who you are and can confirm your existence in their class doesn’t provide an admissions committee with any information—it merely suggests a bit of shallowness and short-sightedness on your part.

 Choose writers who know you well and are extremely confident in your abilities.
-This is why it’s so important to start this process early, as in order to secure strong letters, you need to develop strong relationships—and this takes time.
+This is why it’s so important to start this process early: to secure strong letters, you need to develop strong relationships—and this takes time.

 Be polite but professional with your professors and mentors.
 Seek their advice and engage them in conversation.
 Demonstrate your vast interest and commitment to medicine.
 Once you feel you have developed a strong bond, it’s a good idea to ask them if they will write you a strong letter.
 They have been through this process too, and they have likely written dozens of letters of recommendation for other students.
 They will know what you’re looking for.